nico/hack/notes/copydir.md

     mkdir foo
     dd if=/dev/urandom of=foo/large bs=1m count=1k

-For good measure, let's also throw in a hard link and a symlink:
+Let's throw in a hard link and a symlink:

     ln -s large foo/symlink
     ln foo/large foo/hardlink

 We want to copy this directory quickly, and preserve symlinks.
-We want to exactly preserve timestamps on the copied files and directory.
+We want to preserve timestamps on the copied files and directory.

 We want to only use tools that are part of a macOS default install.